 Neo4j provides a database model and language that supports this kind of a modeling.
 Upon feeding the dataset to Neo4j, it assigns a variety of rich metadata to content for rapid search and retrieval.
 We can change the underlying data and structure or add new data and re-run the model in order to obtain better search results and link results.

 GraphDB operates on node-relationship model where node is annotated by name and type of concept it represents; Relationship is the path that define relation between two nodes connected.
-Traversal along the path (relationship) can be two way traversal depending on how the relationship is coded.
+Traversal along the path (relationship) can be two-way traversal depending on how the relationship is coded.

 Transforming this model to Tenors ios_events dataset: